What is a standard current account?

 For starters not all banks are created equal and some have better reputations than others when it comes to customer service.

-If you’re regularly running into the red you might want to get a current account with a free overdraft.
+If you’re regularly running into the red you might want to get a standard current account with a free overdraft.
 Or, if you use your account for much of your day to day spending then having cashback could be beneficial.

 Examine all the small print and consider the benefits carefully before you apply to decide if this is the account you want.